Shawn Mendes Looks Back on Unreal Performance With Taylor Swift

 "Unbelievable.
 It was awesome to be back and be with her," he shared with E!
 News' Jason Kennedy on Live From the Red Carpet.
 "It's a very different thing to be brought out, special guest from opening.
 Unreal, man.
 I wish you could experience what it feels like."

-During Friday night's show at the Rose Bowl in Pasadena, Calif., Shawn and Taylor performed "Treat You Better" in front of 60,000 screaming fans.
+During Friday night's show at the Rose Bowl in Pasadena, Calif., Shawn and Taylor performed "There's Nothing Holdin' Me Back." in front of 60,000 screaming fans.
 Selena Gomez and Troye Sivan would make surprise appearances on Saturday's show.

 Frazer Harrison/Getty Images